The last year and a half have been difficult for everyone and we are all doing our best to manage, one day at a time.

-With this realization, I have tried several mental tricks to make my mind… mind.
+With this realization, I have tried several mental tricks to make my mind… behave.
 Most of them didn’t work.
 For instance, berating myself into submission.
-This, of course, didn’t work.
-I, also, just tried forcing myself to sit there.
-I ran what I had already written through my mind to give it a jump start.
-This worked some time, but mostly, it was unsuccessful.
+This, of course, was completely counterproductive.
+I also just tried forcing myself to sit there, staring at the blank screen and blinking cursor.
+This rarely worked.
+I tried reading through what I had already written to give it a jump start.
+This worked sometimes, but mostly, it was unsuccessful.
 I was getting really frustrated.

 What do you do to fight writer’s block?
 I would love to hear your thoughts in the comments.

 ***Disclaimer*** This is a work in progress and as such is likely to change before reaching the finished product.
 Thank you for your understanding.

 I have found Grammarly to be the best editor for my content writing business.
 I really love the scoring option and the ability to change who my audience is so I can target my audience.
 Try it today!
 Click my link ➡️ Grammarly ⬅️.
 I’d love to hear what you think.